pzemtsov/pzemtsov.github.io/_posts/2015-12-22-implementing-peano-arithmetic.md

 have different `hashCode()`.
 This may one day bring us a lot of fun when we put our numbers and other sets into the same `HashMap`.

-There is a solution, however: we must ignore the strict requirement of Peano model and replace inheritance with aggregation (it seems that this is almost always the better way) -- make a separate class that represents a number, which would contain the set as a field.
+There is a solution, however: we must ignore the strict requirement of Peano model and replace inheritance with aggregation (it seems that this is almost always the better way) -- make a separate class that represents a number, which will contain the set as a field.
 This will have an additional advantage that the class will not implement all the set methods and will therefore be safer -- no one will call those methods accidentally.
 The new class will be called `Peano3`: